zinaid/wntr-optimization/README.md

 $MRI_{current}>=MRI_{target}$

 We are interested in a Modified Resilience Index (MRI).
 The modified resilience index is the total surplus power available at demand junctions as a percentage of the total minimum required power at demand junctions.
 The metric can be computed as a timeseries for each junction or as a system average timeseries.
-We use mean value of a total system average timesires and maintain the resilience metric with another penalty constraint.
+We use mean value of a total system average timeseries and maintain the resilience metric with another penalty constraint.

 $MRI =\frac{∑_{j=1}^N q_j (ha_j − hr_j)}{∑_{j=1}^N q_jhr_j}\times 100$.